CPU or GPU Rendering: Which Is The Better One?

 CPU vs. GPU – Where’s The Difference?

-While both types render images, the core difference lies in how they go about handling different sub-tasks involved in rendering images.
+While both types render images, the core difference lies in how they go about handling different sub-tasks involved in the rendering process.

-While a CPU utilizes various cores (that can go up to 24 cores) to process tasks sequentially, GPU is made up of hundreds of smaller cores that handle multiple tasks simultaneously.
+While a CPU can utilize a few dozen of cores to process tasks sequentially, GPU is made up of thousands smaller cores that can handle multiple tasks simultaneously.
 Knowing the difference is crucial to your decision of choosing the right renderer for your system.

 For instance, applications and media that features advanced graphics can be quite a tedious task for a CPU render engine.
 It can adversely affect computer performance and other tasks.